ai-integration-techie/rag-support-search-qdrant/DOCUMENTATION.md

 ## Overview

 RAG Support Search is a powerful document search and question-answering system that combines **Retrieval-Augmented Generation (RAG)** with semantic search capabilities.
 It allows users to upload documents (CSV, PDF, TXT) and get intelligent, AI-powered answers based on the content.
+The system has been migrated from ChromaDB to Qdrant for improved performance, scalability, and reliability.

 ### Key Benefits
 - **Intelligent Search**: Semantic search that understands context and meaning
 - **AI-Powered Answers**: GPT-3.5-turbo generates human-like responses
-- **Multi-Format Support**: Handles CSV, PDF, and TXT files
+- **Multi-Format Support**: Handles CSV, PDF, and TXT files with UTF-8 encoding
 - **Real-time Processing**: Instant search and answer generation
 - **User-Friendly Interface**: Modern React frontend with intuitive design
+- **Persistent Storage**: Qdrant vector database for reliable data storage
+- **Docker Deployment**: Easy setup and deployment with Docker Compose

 ## Architecture